 CNG Fuels Launches Renewable Biomethane For HGVs

-CNG Fuels as of the 1st of December 2016, has announced the launch of renewable biomethane fuel, the most cost-effective and lowest-carbon alternative to diesel for heavy goods vehicles.
+As of the 1st of December 2016, CNG Fuels has announced the launch of their renewable biomethane fuel, the most cost-effective and lowest-carbon alternative to diesel for heavy goods vehicles.

-This offers retailers, the likes of Waitrose, John Lewis and Argos who have already committed, the opportunity to slash emissions.
+This fuel offers retailers, the likes of Waitrose, John Lewis and Argos who have already committed, the opportunity to slash emissions.